Hindrances to Prayer

 Looking on the positive side, “If we walk in the light (of His exposure) as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin” (1 John 1:7).
 Don’t hide or cling to sin of any kind but immediately bring it before God, confessing it, and let the blood of Jesus cleanse you of all sin.
 We should continually be asking God to turn His search light on in our heart to expose any area where we may be falling short.
 This is consistent with maintaining a right relationship with God.

-When beginning our first church, I went to visit a young man who had missed a few services.
+- Being indifferent to the Word of God.
+When starting our first church, I went to visit a young man who had missed a few services.
 He began to complain that God wasn’t answering his prayers.
 I asked if he had been spending time in God’s Word.
 He said he hadn’t.
 I quoted Proverbs 28:9, “He who turns away his ear from listening to the law (Word), Even his prayer is an abomination.”
 Then I looked him in the eye and said, “Case settled!”

 Spending time in the Word is the key to a powerful prayer life.
 Jesus said, “If you maintain a living communion with Me and My words are at home in you, I command you to ask, at once, something for yourself, whatever your heart desires, and it will become yours” (John 15:7 – Wuest Expanded Translation).
 The Word is paramount to maintaining a living communion with the God, praying in accord with His will and maintaining an effective prayer life.
 See also James 1:22-25; Hebrews 2:1-3; 1 Peter 2:2; Psalms 1:2-3; Joshua 1:8.